garykac/clipboard/clipboard.md

   [execCommand spec](https://w3c.github.io/editing/execCommand.html)
   states that it is incomplete and not expected to advance beyond draft status.

 * In practice, many developers load a library to use `execCommand` properly.
-That shouldn't be be necessary for something as basic clipboard cut/copy/paste.
+That shouldn't be necessary for something as basic clipboard cut/copy/paste.

 And finally,